To understand lawsuit protection we need to understand the difference between an Outside Liability and an Inside Liability.

 The number one tool we recommend for most folks in protecting from these other Outside Liabilities is the Nevada Asset Protection Trust (“NAPT”).

-Follow the two links, below, to learn more about Outside Liability Protection with the NAPT and Inside Liability Protection with the LLC.
+To learn more about Outside Liability Protection with the NAPT and Inside Liability Protection with the LLC, simply schedule a free, no obligation consultation with the attorney by clicking the button below.